ari-dasci/OD-Moodle-Usability-Assessment/README.md

 # OD-Moodle-Usability-Assessment

 This repository contains raw data of a Case Use for Moodle 2.x and 3.x usability evaluation.
-It also gives access to template files corresponding to the instruments necessary to apply the Moodle Usability Assessment Methodology using the Universal Design for Learning perspective development by the authors.
+It also gives access to template files corresponding to the instruments necessary to apply the Moodle Usability Assessment Methodology using the Universal Design for Learning perspective developed by the authors.

 ### Authors